 "Why should we care about climate change?
 And, to a lesser extent, "What can we do about it?"
 The season finale featured an interview with President Barack Obama, an amazing glacial expedition in the Andes and the conclusion of Michael C. Hall's poignant trip to Bangladesh.

-• The series’ first season wraps up on a well-earned thoughtful, but hopeful note, with a montage (and I don’t know about you, but I love a good montage - emphasis, good) scored by Alexi Murdoch’s All My Days.
+• The series’ first season wraps up on a well-earned thoughtful, hopeful note, with a montage scored by Alexi Murdoch’s All My Days.
+And I don't know about you, but I love a good montage.